brlol/RedeskyNew/README.md

 For Liquid Bounce, you will need to go through ``C:\Users\User\AppData\Roaming\.LiquidLauncher\gameDir\LiquidBounce-1.8\scripts`` for scripts and ``C:\Users\User\AppData\Roaming\.LiquidLauncher\gameDir\LiquidBounce-1.8\settings`` for configurations.

-For custom builds of Liquid Bounce, you will need to go through ``C:\Users\apple\User\Roaming\.minecraft\CustomBuild`` and then there should be a scripts folder and a settings folder.
+For custom builds of Liquid Bounce, you will need to go through ``C:\Users\\User\Roaming\.minecraft\CustomBuild`` and then there should be a scripts folder and a settings folder.
 Please put them in the right folders.

 **Example:**
 https://www.youtube.com/watch?v=LCZTUI4X_dc